 4. Light tennis

-While I’d love to return back to the days where I’d regularly play in competitive tennis matches, this isn’t an option for me today.
+While I’d love to return to regularly playing in competitive tennis matches, this isn’t an option for me today.
 So, when possible, I try to work in a casual doubles match with friends.

 In these instances, we spend more time warming up our groundstrokes than competing.
 And if a migraine starts, I feel comfortable ducking out early.